 Our program's integrated model utilizing a primary clinical site with four affiliate institutions is both a distinctive feature and a strength.
 Hartford Hospital is the region's Level 1 trauma center with an active aeromedical program and the state's highest patient volume emergency department (over 100,000 a year).
 Hartford Hospital completely renovated and expanded its Emergency Department in 2012.
 This state-of-the-art emergency department offers an excellent environment in which to foster the education of our residents.
 Saint Francis Hospital in Hartford, with over 70,000 patient visits a year, provides a busy urban community emergency department experience in a learner-centric environment.

 UConn John Dempsey Hospital (UConn Health) provides exposure to a university hospital emergency department with a completely undifferentiated patient population.
-Connecticut Children's Medical Center is the state's only free standing children's hospital and has an annual census of over 50,000 patients a year.
+Connecticut Children's is the state's only free standing children's hospital and has an annual census of over 50,000 patients a year.
 Its emergency department is staffed by pediatric and emergency physicians with fellowship training in pediatric emergency medicine.